Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an AWS CloudFormation template that will activate AWS Config.
 Deploy the template by using CloudFormation StackSets in the security-01 ac-count.
 - [x] Create an AWS CloudFormation template that will activate AWS Config.
 Deploy the template by using CloudFormation StackSets in the management-01 account.

 ### A company has two IAM accounts within IAM Organizations.
 In Account-1.
 Amazon EC2 Auto Scaling is launched using a service-linked role.
 In Account-2.
-Amazon EBS volumes are encrypted with an IAM KMS key A Security Engineer needs to ensure that the service-linked role can launch instances with these encrypted volumesWhich combination of steps should the Security Engineer take in both accounts?
+Amazon EBS volumes are encrypted with an IAM KMS key.
+A Security Engineer needs to ensure that the service-linked role can launch instances with these encrypted volumesWhich combination of steps should the Security Engineer take in both accounts?
 (Select TWO)

 - [x] Allow Account-1 to access the KMS key in Account-2 using a key policy
 - [ ] Attach an IAM policy to the service-linked role in Account-1 that allows these actions CreateGrant.
 DescnbeKey, Encrypt, GenerateDataKey, Decrypt, and ReEncrypt